Searching for Gita, the Little Pearl: Part 5

 "Mama, where are you?"

 Anna continued to sludge her way to the meadow.
 They called back and forth.
 Finally, Anna stood before little Gita who sat in the tall grass with a basket of flowers and her cloth doll, Amelia.
 Gita looked sad and lost.
 "Gita, my little pearl, Mama is here.
 Why do you look so sad?"

 "I am sad because you left me.
 Why did you leave me, Mama?"

 "Oh, darling girl, Mama is here.
 I have been looking for you for ever so long.
 No sadness, little pearl, no sadness."
 Anna reached for Gita, to hold her in her arms, but Gita faded away and disappeared.

-Anna's whole body began to shiver and her body ached all over.
+Anna whimpered and her fevered body began to shiver, her muscles ached all over.
 She could hear a loud whooshing sound in her ears.
 Then she felt something cool and wet on her forehead and she awakened in her hospital bed.
 In the dimness of the room, she saw a figure standing over her.
-She was blotting her head with the wet cloth.
+The person was blotting her head with the wet cloth.
 Then her eyes focused and she was horrified to recognize Mrs. Hargrove.
 Her heart raced and thumped violently in her chest.